-If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. John Abbondanza for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. John Abbondanza in Southborough for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.

 Vision therapy might just be the solution you have been seeking.
 Talk to us!
 We’ll help your child maximize their visual skills and resolve any underlying visual problems impacting your child.

 How To Know If Your Child Needs Vision Therapy

 If your child has any of the following, vision therapy can significantly change his or her life for the better.